pgj/freebsd-wifibox-port/README.md

 Also, make sure that the [Linuxulator] is activated, for example, by loading the corresponding kernel module.
-There is no need to install a full Linux base system (this is going to be done for the port itself), but if that is already there it will not cause a problem either.
+There is no need to install a complete Linux base system (the port itself is going to deploy the tooling necessary for that), but if that is already there it will not cause a problem either.

 ```console
 # kldload linux64